yggdrasil-network/yggdrasil-network.github.io/admin.md

 #### `getPeers`

+Expects no additional request fields.

-Returns information about active peer sessions.
+Returns information about active peer sessions, sorted by IPv6 address.
 - `bytes_sent` contains the number of bytes sent to that peer
 - `bytes_recvd` contains the number of bytes received from that peer
 - `port` contains the local switch port number for that peer